Interpreting risk scores

 Ambiguous — could be either. |

-The rough shape of a session that lands at each verdict:
+The rough shape of a session that lands in each reference band (using

 |---|---|